 Although MAKE MORE MONEY AT CRAFT FAIRS speaks to business owners who sell a product, I believe a lot of the information will still be valuable to those who set up at craft fairs or trade shows to advertise their service.
 You still need an attractive display right?
 A table full of pamphlets doesn’t catch the attention of too many people or encourage them to stop.
 You’ll have to shift your mindset a bit to apply my advice to a service instead of a product but I think exercising your brain is always a good thing.

 Definitely.
-In fact, one of our testimonials is from a handmade vendor living in Australia.
-The ideas in my e-book are universal and can be applied to any display, regardless of location.
+In fact, one of our testimonials is from a handmade vendor living in Australia and I have customers from all around the world.
+The ideas in my ebook are universal and can be applied to any display, regardless of location.

 NO!
-A lot of the advice in the e-book applies to more than just craft fairs and it’s going to get you thinking further ahead than two steps.
-In fact, reading this e-book before you start your business is ideal.
+A lot of the advice in the ebook applies to more than just craft fairs and it’s going to get you thinking further ahead than two steps.
+In fact, reading this ebook before you start your business is ideal.
 You need to think beyond just your products.
 How are you going to brand yourself?
 How will your products sit on the craft fair table or shelves of a retailer?
 What makes your products different from your competitors?
-These are all areas I cover in the e-book and in my opinion, essential to consider from the start.
+These are all areas I cover in the ebook and in my opinion, are essential to consider from the start.

-Well…the largest version of the e-book is 291 pages and there are worksheets at the end of each chapter with questions for you to thoughtfully answer.
+Well…the full version that includes all four topics is 287 pages and there are worksheets at the end of each chapter with questions for you to thoughtfully answer.
 The information is given to you all at once so you can consume it at your pace.
-No timeframe; you may work your way through it over a couple months or get excited and finish it in a weekend (that’s my recommendation as there’s tons of great info I want you to get and us humans have a tendency to lose motivation as time goes on).
+No timeframe; you may work your way through over a couple months or get excited and finish it in a weekend (that’s my recommendation as there’s tons of great info I want you to get and us humans have a tendency to lose motivation as time goes on).

-Not at this time but we may in the future.
-I’ve had several people print their copy of the e-book and put it into a binder so there is that option.
-Please let us know if you’d be interested in the print version as the more requests we get, the more likely we are to invest in print.
+Not at this time but I may in the future.
+I’ve had several people print their copy of the ebook and put it into a binder so there is that option.
+Please let me know if you’d be interested in the print version as the more requests I get, the more likely I am to invest in print.